Security-Onion-Solutions/securityonion-docs/filebeat.rst

 Note:  If you have a distributed setup, you need to run the following command on the search nodes as well.

-``docker exec -i so-filebeat filebeat setup modules -pipelines -modules netflow -c /usr/share/filebeat/module-setup.yml``
+``sudo docker exec -i so-filebeat filebeat setup modules -pipelines -modules netflow -c /usr/share/filebeat/module-setup.yml``

 You should see ``Loaded Ingest pipelines``.
-Once that is complete run ``so-filebeat-restart``.
+Once that is complete run ``sudo so-filebeat-restart``.

-Assuming you have Netflow sources sending data, you should now start to see data in Hunt.
-Group by event.dataset and you should now have netflow.log entries appearing.
+Assuming you have Netflow sources sending data, you should now start to see data in :ref:`hunt`.
+Group by ``event.dataset`` and you should now have netflow.log entries appearing.

 More Information
 ----------------